rd--/blksc3/md/essay.md

 and for each parameter of each block, and
 2\. a text set that provides a longer name for the block and elides the parameter names.
 The 𝑁 control selects between the symbolic and text naming schemes.
-The figure below shows the sine oscillator unit-generator block using the symbolic naming scheme.
+[Figure 3](https://rohandrape.net/sw/blksc3/png/SinOsc.internal.png) shows the sine oscillator unit-generator block using the symbolic naming scheme.
 The symbols used are:
 1\. ∿: sine,
 2\. ν: frequency,